Theo-Grace/paper/paper.md

 The simulations show linear dispersion for Majoranas in the matter sector at the K points

 # Figures
 Figures go in their own section in a draft paper

+# Conclusions
+We have found flat bands with interesting implications